A plug-and-play approach with fast uncertainty quantification for weak lensing mass mapping: Proposed approach based on plug-and-play

 \subsubsection{Training on multiple cosmologies}

 Generating training data via simulation requires selecting a set of cosmological parameters, which implicitly shapes the prior distribution from which convergence map samples are drawn.
-If the chosen parameters diverge significantly from the true, unknown cosmology that one wants to infer, the trained denoiser may struggle to generalize and thus fail to produce accurate reconstructions.
-One way to overcome this is to generate training data across a distribution of plausible cosmologies, enhancing the network's robustness to distributional shifts.
+If the chosen parameters diverge significantly from the true unknown cosmology that is to be inferred, the trained denoiser may struggle to generalize and thus fail to produce accurate reconstructions.
+One way to overcome this is to generate training data across a distribution of plausible cosmologies, enhancing the network robustness to distributional shifts.